mixxxdj/manual/source/chapters/hardware.rst

 Alternatively, a sound card with at least 6 output channels can be used with Mixxx's :guilabel:`Booth` output.

-Many people confuse "analog mixers" and "hardware mixers", but these are are not the same.
+Many people confuse "analog mixers" and "hardware mixers", but these are not the same.
 Many hardware mixers process audio digitally with specialized signal processors as opposed to a general purpose CPU like those in laptop and desktop computers.